Student's behaviour complaints

-An outline of the complaints process for a formal misconduct process for a complaint about the behaviour of a student.
+An outline of the process for a formal misconduct complaint about the behaviour of a student.

-The Student Conduct Statute (PDF) outlines the process in more detail.
+The Student Conduct Statute outlines this process in more detail.

-Timeframes for complaints closure varies with the level of complexity, the steps outlined below, and other factors, however a complaint generally takes between 2 and 12 weeks to process.
+Timeframes for complaints closure vary with the level of complexity and other factors, but generally take between 2 and 12 weeks to process.

 The formal complaint process

-You make a complaint of suspected misconduct to the Complaints and Conflict Resolution Advisor or through the online portal (link to 5. online reporting form).
-For more information about what to include in your complaint, email the Complaints and Conflict Resolution Advisor or the VUWSA Student Advocate.
+For more information about what to include in your complaint, support and advice, email the Complaints and Conflict Resolution Advisor at email@example.com or the VUWSA Student Advocacy Services at firstname.lastname@example.org.

-- You support needs will be assessed, and you can be linked in with appropriate services as needed.
+- You support needs will be assessed, and you can be connected with appropriate services as needed.

 - Your safety needs are assessed, community safety is considered, and safety planning is completed.

-- Security or other services may be coordinated with should you wish to access additional support.
+- Security or other services may be consulted should you wish to access additional support.

 - The decision-maker considers whether to refer the matter to a more suitable decision maker, whether the complaint might constitute misconduct, and whether interim action should be taken to manage risk associated with the relevant behaviour.